Prizes & Scholarships

 The College holds an annual Scholars' and Exhibitioners' dinner in Hilary Term.

-A £100 Prize for best Distinction-level performance in the first public examinations, based on rankings within the class, by a Mansfield student living and having completed 6th form studies in Yorkshire or the North East.
+A £100 Prize for best Distinction-level performance in the first public examinations (Prelims/Mods), based on rankings within the class, by a Mansfield student living, and having completed 6th form studies, in Yorkshire or the North East.

 Annual Essay Prize

-One prize is awarded per year for Improved Academic Performance. (£40)
+One prize (£50) is awarded per year for outstanding academic performance.

-There is one Henty Prize awarded for outstanding performance in the second year.
-The Henty Travel Scholarship is awarded for ambitious or unusual travel.
+There is one Henty Prize (£50) awarded for the best second year academic performance.
+The Henty Travel Bursary is awarded for ambitious or unusual travel.
 The Geography Dissertation Travel Fund makes awards to geographers undertaking dissertations outside Britain.

-The Mahony Prize is awarded to the most improved historian in the second year. (£50)
+The Mahony Prize (£50) is awarded for the most commendable performance by a second year historian.

 Materials Science / MEM

-A prize of £100 has been given in the name of John Sykes, Emeritus Fellow in Materials Science, to reward excellent performance in Part I.
+A prize of £100 has been given in the name of John Sykes, Emeritus Fellow in Materials Science, to reward to reward excellent performance in Part I.

 Elfan Rees Scholarship

-A prize is awarded each term for the best academic performance (£50).
-A prize of £100 is awarded at the end of each academic year for the best overall academic performace during the year.
+The Grenader Family Prize is awarded each term for the best academic performance (£50).
+A prize of £100 is awarded at the end of each academic year for the best overall academic performance during the year.